chickenn00dle/flexy-framework/README.md

 $ gulp
 ```

-2. Open a broswer and open localhost:8080.
-(You should see a starter boiler page.)
+2. Open a broswer and point to localhost:8080.
+(You should see a very simple welcome page.)

 And just like that, you're ready to begin development :)